M64GitHub/neuralnet/README.md

 ## Outlook

 The journey just begins.
 A translation to C++, zig and cuda-C is in my mind.
 Implement more classical training methods.
-Exporting to Tensorflow- or PyTorch-compatible model formatsis one of the main goals, too.
+Exporting to Tensorflow- or PyTorch-compatible model formats is one of the main goals, too.